 If you read down through the Mavic Pro firmware update release notes, you can see where certain updates fixed issues which could have been causing the Mavic Pro disconnects.

 Some pilots never update the firmware on their quadcopter.
-However it is essential as many issues and problems are fixed by the update.
-Most updates will also add new features to the quadcopter.
+However it is essential to update the firmware as it contains fixes for most issues.
+Firmware updates will also add new features to the quadcopter.

 Here are some of the bugs and issues fixed by the DJI Mavic Pro firmware updates which could fix disconnect issues.